 FUN FACT: Sustainability professionals help organizations achieve their goals by ensuring that their business practices are economically, socially, and environmentally sustainable.

-Potential Benefits to Online Masters in Environmental Science Degree Program
+Potential Benefits to Masters in Environmental Science Online Program

 What you may need to verify with each school is whether, in addition to your coursework, there is any fieldwork or internship required which you might not be able to do online.
 Web-based learning comprises virtual classrooms and libraries, and students may stay in contact with faculty via digital tools and methods, so even mentorship might be done remotely.